UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

 ## Git Introduction

-Version control is a fundamental aspect of successfully software development regardless of the target product or development team.
+Version control is a fundamental aspect of successful software development regardless of the target product or development team.
 ABLATE is using Git for version control hosted on [Github.com](https://github.com/UBCHREST/ablate).
 Git and the associated workflows define how people develop, document, test, and contribute code to the project.
-If you are new to Git or unsure/unconfinced why we are using version control it is recommend that you watch the [Git Introduction by Alicia Klinvex](https://www.youtube.com/watch?v=0dkvuC8MzPI) presented at Argonne Training Program on Extreme-Scale Computing 2017.
+If you are new to Git or unsure/unconvinced why we are using version control it is recommend that you watch the [Git Introduction by Alicia Klinvex](https://www.youtube.com/watch?v=0dkvuC8MzPI) presented at Argonne Training Program on Extreme-Scale Computing 2017.
 The following guide provides quick reference to some of the common Git workflows as applied to ABLATE.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0dkvuC8MzPI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>